Natural Theology

 Julius wanted to be God but his contemporaries murdered him before he really got going.
 Augustus (63 bc - 14 ad) did better.
 He became both God and Emperor, and laid the administrative and ideological foundation for the Empire that dominated the Mediterranean region for centuries.
 Augustus - Wikipedia.
 Roman Empire - Wikipedia

 The Church grew in this milieu, spreading along the Roman roads and gradually infiltrating the intelligentsia and the public service.
 By 324 Christianity was the official religion of the Empire.
-Constantine I and Christianity - Wikipedia The Roman Catholic Church continues to dominate the Western world long after the Roman Empire fell prey Huns and their ilk in the fourth and fifth centuries.
-Gibbon
+The Roman Catholic Church continues to dominate the Western world long after the Roman Empire fell prey to Huns and their ilk in the fourth and fifth centuries.
+Constantine the Great and Christianity - Wikipedia, Edward Gibbon: The History of the Decline and Fall of the Roman Empire

 In its own history, the New Testament of the Bible, the Church traces its ancestry to Jesus of Nazareth.
 Everything is based on the claim that Jesus was God, an Imperial Lord with total power on earth.
 The Pope plays the role handed by Jesus to the Apostle Peter: